tedbeasth/imbd_movie_mini_project/README.md

 5. Wrote unit tests, refactored, overall cleanup

 #### Unit Testing:
-Only wrote tests for some of the app, and only some of the cases.
+&ensp; &ensp; &ensp; Only wrote tests for some of the app, and only some of the cases.
 A lot of the functions were similar so I felt it was trivial to do a full 100% coverage.
 The way I as taught to unit test is isolate the purpose of the function and mock out any other calls.
 Sometimes, this even includes mocking out queries, because testing a complex query is an integration test.
 These could be improved on given more time.